hungovercoders-blog/datagriff/docs/_posts/2024-01-07-azure-terraform-export/2024-01-07-azure-terraform-export.md

 You can either:

 - Use the hungovercoders [template.azure.terraform repo](https://github.com/hungovercoders/template.azure.terraform){:target="_blank"} in a cloud developer environment that will come with absolutely everything you need to get started.
-See the README for detailed instructions of how to use.
+See the [README](https://github.com/hungovercoders/template.azure.terraform){:target="_blank"} for detailed instructions of how to use.
 The section [importing existing azure resources into terraform](https://github.com/hungovercoders/template.azure.terraform#importing-existing-azure-resources-into-terraform){:target="_blank"} is essentially the root of this blog post.

 OR you will need to install: